scorpionantimalware/sam-console/README.md

+> [!CAUTION]
+> # This repository is no longer maintained due to a problem with NumPy when embedding Python.
+Check [#25888](https://github.com/numpy/numpy/issues/25888) for more information.

 # Scorpion Antimalware Console

 This is a temporary GUI using Qt framework for Scorpion Anti-malware project until the next scratch version is done.